barneyhawes/decent-metric/README.md

 v0.5
  - Head temperature meter reads the correct temperature
  - Water empty warning displayed at slightly higher level (sometimes did not display when de1 refused to start due to low water)
+ - Water and temperature meters read zero when disconnected
+ - Jump back to previous menu after steam or flush functions

 v0.4
 - Added a timer to the Espresso page